-The end of 2016 found me trying to simplify my life.
+The end of the year found me trying to simplify my life.
 I have a tendency to make things far more complicated than they need to be.
 It is somewhat due to my desire to please as many people as possible.
 What did I do to change my life?
 What does it have to do with traveling?

 Two small changes

 My family and I have a home base, of course.
 We are a fairly typical, Midwestern American family.
 We have two cats, two dogs, and two kids.
 There are two changes we’ve made within the past few weeks that have simplified my daily routine.

 First, one dog needs to have one daily cup of special , medicated food along with her regular food.
 For some reason, we were dividing that one cup between her twice daily feedings.
 It is only one extra step, but done twice daily.
 I decided to give her the special food once daily.

 Why was this seemingly inconsequential thing such a game changer?

 By the time it is dinner time for the dogs, everyone is tired.
 Energy and brain power are lacking.
 Though it is an habitual thing, it felt more exhausting than it needed to be.
 That small change simplified dinner time for the dogs and helps me to quit procrastinating.
 It is one step now, instead of two.

 Silly, yet effective!

 The second change we made was to buy a new, larger trash can for our kitchen.
 Since we’ve had children, we’ve had to have magnetic locks on our lower cabinets.
 We also put the trash can under the sink, behind a lock.
 In order to throw anything away, we have to unlock the cabinet.
 The magnet openers had to be moved recently due to being suddenly within reach of some tiny hands.

 Any idea how much stuff you throw away daily?
 Try putting the trash can in an inconvenient place and find out.
 Even with composting all of our fruits, veggies, and toilet paper rolls, there are a lot of little bits of things that get thrown away daily.